tannerdamron/WIP-Tap-Room_React/README.md

 ## Difference in development from Angular
 * Styling is a bit more difficult
 * Creating and putting components onto a page seems to be faster
-* Passing data up seems to be easier
+* Passing data seems to be easier

 ## Known Bugs